-Under even the best observing conditions, the achieved dynamic range will rarely exceed a few hundred.
+- Calibration errors: With conventional point-source calibration methods, and even under the best observing conditions, the achieved dynamic range will rarely exceed a few hundred.
 The limiting factor is the atmospheric phase stability.
 If the target source contains more than 50 mJy in compact structures (depending somewhat on band), self-calibration can be counted on in improving the images.
 Dynamic ranges in the thousands can be achieved using these techniques.
-If the target source is bright enough for dynamic ranges exceeding 10,000 to be conceivable, use of the spectral line correlator mode should be considered.

-The interferometer acts as a spatial filter, so that for any given configuration, structures on a scale larger than the fringe spacing of the shortest baseline will be completely absent.
-Table III gives the largest scale visible to each configuration/band combination.
-At 90 and 20cm, large numbers of background sources are located throughout the primary antenna beam.
+If the target source is bright enough for dynamic ranges exceeding 10,000 to be conceivable, use of the spectral line correlator mode should be considered. - Invisible structures: An interferometric array acts as a spatial filter, so that for any given configuration, structures on a scale larger than the fringe spacing of the shortest baseline will be completely absent.
+Table 3 gives the largest scale visible to each configuration/band combination. - Poorly sampled Fourier plane: Unmeasured Fourier components are assigned values by the deconvolution algorithm.
+While this often works well, sometimes it fails noticeably.
+The symptoms depend upon the actual deconvolution algorithm used.
+For the CLEAN algorithm, the tell-tale sign is a fine mottling on the scale of the synthesized beam, which sometimes even organizes itself into coherent stripes.
+Further details are to be found in Reference 1. - Sidelobes from confusing sources: At 90 and 20 cm, large numbers of background sources are located throughout the primary antenna beam.
 Sidelobes from these objects will lower the image quality of the target source.
 Although bandwidth and time-averaging will tend to reduce the effects of these sources, the very best images will require careful imaging of all significant background sources.
-The AIPS task 'MX' is well suited to this task at 20cm.
-The problem at 90cm is much worse, and is greatly complicated by the non-coplanar nature of the array, as described in Section 2.3.4.
-Table III gives the highest flux density expected of these background sources, and the total background flux density.
+The AIPS task MX is well suited to this task at $\lambda 20$ cm.
+The problem at $\lambda 90$ cm is much worse, and is greatly complicated by the non-coplanar nature of the array, as described in Section 3.3.4.
+Table 3 gives the highest flux density expected of these background sources, and the total background flux density.

-Another image-degrading effect is that due to strong nearby sources.
-Again, the 20 and 90cm bands are especially affected.
-The active Sun will be visible to any 'D' configuration spectral line observation at these bands.
+Sidelobes from strong sources: Another image-degrading effect is that due to strong nearby sources.
+Again, the 20 and 90 cm bands are especially affected.
+The active Sun will be visible to any D configuration spectral line observation at these bands.
 Even with 50 MHz bandwidth in continuum mode, the active Sun can ruin the short spacings of observations within about 20 degrees of the Sun.
 The quiet Sun poses a lesser threat, so the general rule is to go ahead and observe, even if the target source is close to the Sun.

-At 90cm, observations within approximately 5 degrees of Cygnus A, Cassiopeia A, Taurus A, and Virgo A will be greatly degraded.
+At 90 cm, observations within approximately 10 degrees of Cygnus A, Cassiopeia A, Taurus A, and Virgo A will be greatly degraded.

-2.9 Calibration and the Flux Density Scale
+3.9 Calibration and the Flux Density Scale

 The VLA Calibrator List contains information on 806 sources sufficiently unresolved and bright to permit their use as calibrators.
 Copies of the list are distributed throughout the AOC.
-The list is also available within the OBSERVE program.
+The list is also available within the Observe program.
 An IBM PC program which accesses the VLA Calibrator list can be used to assist in calibrator selection.
-Copies of these can be obtained by calling Theresa McBride.
+Copies of these can be obtained by calling Theresa McBride or via anonymous ftp from zia.aoc.nrao.edu (or 146.88.1.4).